FURKANGUNESS/FurkanGunes/README.md

 Full Stack Developer
 --------------------------------------

-I am currently CTO of a startup company.
-I am also teaching courses on Udemy.
-My main goal is to influence people about programming.
+I am currently working as a Full Stack Developer in a company that produces Dealer Management System, ERP and CRM Software.
 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [gunes.furkan34@hotmail.com](gunes.furkan34@hotmail.com)
 * 🚀  I'm currently working on [DELTA SOFTWARE INC.](https://www.delta-yazilim.com/) üzerinde çalışıyorum.